Whole Grains: An Important Source of Essential Nutrients

 Note that a blank, white block does not mean that a particular grain contains none of that nutrient.
 Very often levels fall just short of reaching the "good source" level – but these foods can still make important contributions to your nutrient needs, in combination with other healthy foods.

-Click here to download a more extensive chart that includes more nutrients, and that is in spreadsheet form to make comparisons of various grains simpler.
+Click here to download a more extensive chart that includes more nutrients, has amounts for each nutrient, and is in spreadsheet form to make comparisons of various grains simpler.